 The Sanilac County Historical Society wrote grants for instant hot water heaters and eight touchless hand sanitizers, and received donations of hand sanitizer.
 Created self-guided tours and Pop-Up wedding packages.
 The wedding packages included all details and supported several local businesses that provide wedding services.
 New outdoor events were instituted as well.

 Christy took to her sewing machine and pumped out masks to give to healthcare professionals when everyone was low on PPE.
 She also kindly made masks for her friends when they were all scrambling to protect themselves and their families.

 Tobi Voigt, Michigan History Center.
 Nominated by Jill Eastcott.

 Tobi sewed masks and donated them to front line workers.
 She also volunteered at the Capital Community Services food bank.

 Edsel and Eleanor Ford House.
 Nominated by Cynthia Sohn.
 Staff gathered N95 masks, nitrile gloves, protective aprons, and other cleaning supplies to donate to Detroit Hospitals at the start of the pandemic.
 They hung ribbons and signs of support for essential workers along the main road near the institution and dug up thousands of tulips from the Tribute Garden.
 These tulips, as well as gourmet suppers, were distributed to essential workers.
 Supporting Detroit and the valued essential workers during a crisis is part of the legacy of Eleanor and Edsel Ford.

-The Michigan Museums Association is supported in part by an award from the Michigan Council for Arts and Cultural Affairs and the National Endowment for the Arts.
+The Michigan Museums Association is supported in part by an award from the Michigan Arts and Culture Council.